No, I'm Not a Human: Reception

-No, I'm Not a Human received generally favorable reviews from critics, according to the review aggregation website Metacritic.
-Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 75% of critics.
+The game received generally favourable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 77% of critics.

-No, I'm Not a Human has been described as "full of feelings of fear and paranoia" with a "surreal, stylised aesthetic" and causing concern about the immorality of one's own actions.
-The game was also compared to Papers, Please by several journalists.
-By June 16, 2025, the game had been wishlisted by over 500,000 users on Steam.
+No, I'm Not a Human has been widely described as "full of feelings of fear and paranoia" with a "surreal, stylised aesthetic", causing concern about the immorality of one's own actions and offering a "deeply idiosyncratic slide into darkness".
+The game was also compared to Papers, Please, as "embracing and developing" the concept of a dark and tragic game with "fantastic and stylish" design.
+Despite featuring the themes of "squalid discomfort and smothering despair", reviewers noted that No, I'm Not a Human still encourages its players "to find connection and compassion when all hope seems lost".

+By June 16, 2025, No, I'm Not a Human had been wishlisted by over 500,000 users on Steam.
 The full game was released on September 15, 2025.
 On September 19, the developer announced via a Steam News post that No, I'm Not a Human had sold more than 100,000 copies within its first week of release.
+On March 19, 2026, it was announced that the game has surpassed 1 million copies sold.